 You become a member of the Men of St. Joseph by attending the weekly Men of St. Joseph meetings at your parish.

 Click here for a list of Men of St. Joseph chapters.

 If there is not a Men of St. Joseph chapter at your parish, and you wish to explore starting one, click here and we will contact you.

-The Men of St. Joseph is a private association of the faithful of the Roman Catholic Church, canonically recognized by Most Reverend Thomas J. Rodi, Archbishop of Mobile, by his approval of its statutes.
+The Men of St. Joseph is a private juridic person and private association of the faithful of the Roman Catholic Church, in accord with the Code of Canon Law, erected, established and approved by the Archbishop of Mobile, on June 13, 2011.

 *Magnificat is a monthly Catholic publication containing daily prayers for morning and evening, the official text of the daily Mass, and daily meditations and devotions. www.magnificat.com